shettysach/shettysach.github.io/markdown/index.md

 ---

-Hi, I'm Sachith, an MSCS student at USC, with interests in
+Hi, I'm Sachith, a Master's student in Computer Science at USC, with interests in
 - systems programming
 - deep learning compilers
 - programming language compilers